 HEALTHY SNACKS FOR HEALTHY TEETH

 Snacks do not have to be bad for you.
-In fact, the best healthy snacks are good for your teeth and for children can provide needed nutrients and calories.
+In fact, the best healthy snacks for teeth and for children can provide needed nutrients and calories.
 Of the not healthy snacks for healthy teeth, those with sugar are at the top of the list.
 Many snacks are high in sugar and it's even hard to avoid the sugar in foods.
 Sugar craving is an addiction to sweets.
 Sweets are almost an aphrodisiac, and it's been said great for releasing stress.
 If you are the type that has a sweet tooth, once you take a bite of any rich sweet desert, it is very difficult to stop.
 And of course eating too many sweets can cause tooth decay and eventually poor oral health.
+Learn how to stop sugar cravings with tips from Cleure.

 Why Stop Sugar Cravings?